Why would you need a California King bed?

 - Often wake up with your arms or legs hanging off the bed?

-If so, then you know that it's time to upgrade from your current bed size to the next one up.
+If so, then you know that it's time to upgrade from your current mattress size to the next one up.

 However, it’s not just the size of your mattress that will determine how much space you'll have in bed.
 Your bed’s size also depends on how much space you have in your room.